kalebo/gomousego/README.md

 ## Build
-If you have Go and all the libraries installed just run `go build`.
+If you have Go and are building on linux with all the libraries installed just run `go build`.

+On Windows to avoid spawning a cmd prompt you should compile with `go build -ldflags "-H windowsgui"`

 Make sure to `go get` the dependencies